AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Chat Rooms/agora_chat_chatroom_attributes_android.md

 #### Set multiple custom attributes
 To set multiple custom attributes, call the `asyncSetChatroomAttributes` method with same name.
 Use this method to add new custom attributes or update existing attributes that set by yourself.
-After you successfully call this method, other members in the chat room receives an `onAttributesUpdate` callback.
+After you successfully call this method, other members in the chat room receive an `onAttributesUpdate` callback.

 ```java
 // Sets multiple custom attribute by specifying chat room ID and the key-value maps of the attributes.